Slot car racing: Slot racing organizations

 There are many different local, regional, national, and international organizations for 1:24 scale slot cars.
 1:24 scale is primarily raced at commercial slot car raceways.
-The largest USA organisation, holding 2 Divisional USA National Championship events every year, is the USRA: United Slot Racers Association established in January 1968 (Southern California).
+The largest US organisation, holding two Divisional USA National Championship events every year, is the USRA: United Slot Racers Association established in January 1968.
 The International Slot Racing Association (ISRA) sanctions a World Slot Car Racing Championship in a different country every year.

-The USRA (United Slot Racers Association) is the organizer of the USRA National Championship for Division 1 and Division 2 racing.
+The USRA is the organizer of the USRA National Championship for Division 1 and Division 2 racing.
 The USRA also sanctions the "Wing Car Worlds" when it is held in the United States.

-National Slot Car Scale Racing Association known as NSCSRA.
-NSCSRA formed in 1989 for the purpose of promoting "Fair and Equal Racing for all" who enjoyed slot cars as a hobby.
+The National Slot Car Scale Racing Association is known as NSCSRA.
+It was formed in 1989 for the purpose of promoting "Fair and Equal Racing for all" who enjoy slot cars as a hobby.
 The rules were established in 1989 to insure the fair and equal racing concept for all participants.
 Up to four times a year NSCSRA holds a Championship for various classes including Vintage Scale Racing, Flexi and Unlimited Racing.